Extension

 Three hours, then you’re home.

-After Victoria Falls, the road transfer to Munga Plains takes about 3 hours — including the Zimbabwe/Botswana border crossing at Kasane.
-We arrange and accompany the transfer so your group doesn’t think about logistics.
+After Victoria Falls, the road transfer to Munga Plains takes about three hours, including the Zimbabwe/Botswana border crossing at Kasane.
+We arrange and accompany the transfer so your group can settle into the experience without thinking about logistics.

-A boat cruise on the Chobe often slots into the journey, with lunch at Kasane.
-Arrival at the camp in the late afternoon, in time for a welcome and dinner.
+Along the way, a boat cruise on the Chobe River breaks up the journey, with lunch served on board before arriving at the camp in the late afternoon: in time for a welcome, dinner, and perhaps a gentle evening practice.